Nishanth-CNCPMC/ChallengesGenesis/README.md

 # Phosphobot Genesis Control Suite

 This repository provides a modular environment for robotic control and simulation using real-time servo integration, Genesis simulation, and ZMQ-based messaging.
-It was originally developed as a testbed and is now shared for replication, analysis, and further development.

 ---